Governing boards of colleges and universities in the United States: Visitors

 The following institutions have boards known as a "board of visitors".
-These include the United States Military Academy, United States Air Force Academy, United States Naval Academy, The Citadel, The Military College of SC, and the major universities in the Commonwealth of Virginia such as the University of Virginia (Charlottesville), University of Mary Washington (Fredericksburg), George Mason University (Fairfax), Virginia State University (Petersburg), Virginia Commonwealth University (Richmond), Longwood University (Farmville), Washington and Lee University (Lexington), the College of William and Mary (Williamsburg), Old Dominion University (Norfolk), Christopher Newport University (Newport News), James Madison University (Harrisonburg), and Virginia Tech (Blacksburg).
+These include the United States Military Academy, United States Air Force Academy, United States Naval Academy, The Citadel, The Military College of SC, and some universities in Virginia such as the University of Virginia, University of Mary Washington, George Mason University, Virginia State University, Virginia Commonwealth University, Longwood University, Washington and Lee University, the College of William and Mary, Old Dominion University, Christopher Newport University, James Madison University, and Virginia Tech.

-By state
+By state or territory

 Alabama

 The Board of Trustees of the University of Alabama governs the three universities that are part of the University of Alabama System.
 Auburn University is governed by the Auburn University Board of Trustees.

 Alaska

-The Board of Regents has 11 members and governs the institutions in the University of Alaska System.
+The board of regents has 11 members and governs the institutions in the University of Alaska System.

-District of Columbia

-The governing board of Georgetown University is known as the President and Directors of Georgetown College.
+Arizona

+The Arizona Board of Regents is the governing body of Arizona's three public universities: the University of Arizona, Arizona State University, and Northern Arizona University.

+Florida

+The Florida Board of Governors is a 17-member governing board that establishes the regulations for all institutions in the State University System of Florida, which includes all public universities in the state of Florida.
+Each institution has its own Board of Trustees which "is the public body corporate of the university.
+It sets policy for the institution and serves as the institution's legal owner and governing board.
+The Board of Trustees is responsible for high quality education programs within the laws of the State of Florida and Regulations of the Florida Board of Governors.
+The Board of Trustees holds the institution's resources in trust and is responsible for their efficient and effective use."

 Georgia

-The Board of Regents of the University System of Georgia is the oversight authority for thirty universities and colleges in the state of Georgia (including the University of Georgia and Georgia Institute of Technology) along with the state archives and the state public library system.
+The Board of Regents of the University System of Georgia is the oversight authority for twenty-six universities and colleges in the state of Georgia (including the University of Georgia and Georgia Institute of Technology) along with the state archives and the state public library system.

+Guam

+The Board of Regents of the University of Guam is the governing board for the institution.

 Louisiana

-In the State of Louisiana, the governing board of each of the four public university systems is known as the Board of Supervisors.
+In the State of Louisiana, the governing board of each of the four public university systems is known as the board of supervisors.

 Missouri

 The governing board of the University of Missouri System and each individual campus in that system is known as the Board of Curators.
 This terminology is also used by another Missouri public institution, Lincoln University.

 However, the state's other public institutions use different terms.
-Five use Board of Governors (as noted above), and three use Board of Regents.
+Five use Board of Governors (as noted above), and three use board of regents.